Queens is the largest of the five boroughs, so it should come as no surprise that there’s so much going on this spring.

 Where: Citi Field, Flushing

-When: Opening day is April 13, season lasts through September.
+When: Season starts April and lasts through September.

 Why: Show your support for the other New York team, the perennial underdog Mets.
 The home opener against the Phillies is a fine way for the boys of summer to start the long season.
 If you’re not particularly keen on America’s pastime, you can still have fun noshing your way around the delish dining options including Shake Shack, Blue Smoke and El Verano Taqueria.